-Other Exemptions: Voters with a disability may apply with the county voter registrar for a permanent exemption to presenting acceptable photo identification in the county.
-Also, voters who (1) have a consistent religious objections to being photographed or (2) do not present an acceptable form of photo identification listed above because of certain natural disasters as declared by the President of the United States or the Texas Governor, may vote a provisional ballot, appear at the voter registrar's office within six (6) calendar days after election day, and sign an affidavit swearing to the religious objection or natural disaster, in order for a provisional ballot to be counted.
+Other Exemptions: Voters with a disability may apply with the county voter registrar for a permanent exemption to presenting acceptable photo identification or following the Reasonable Impediment Declaration procedure in the county.
+Also, voters who (1) have a consistent religious objections to being photographed or (2) do not present an acceptable form of photo identification listed above or follow the Reasonable Impediment Declaration procedure because of certain natural disasters as declared by the President of the United States or the Texas Governor, may vote a provisional ballot, appear at the voter registrar's office within a provisional ballot to be counted.
 Please contact your county voter registrar for more details.

 The Secretary of State's Office may be contacted toll-free at 1-800-252-VOTE (8683), via e-mail at elections@sos.texas.gov, and by regular mail at: Elections Division, P.O.
-Box 12060, Austin, Texas 78711 to report election violations.
+Box 12060, Austin, Texa election violations. stexas.gov, and by regular mail at: Elections Division, P.O.
+Box 12060, Austin, Texas 78711 to report